-The birthstone for July is the ruby.
+The birthstone for July is the magnificent ruby.
 The ruby’s deep red hue has been historically associated with passion, protection, and prosperity.
+Known as the “king of precious stones,” the ruby has captivated hearts for centuries with its fiery brilliance and timeless allure.

 Rubies have been highly valued since ancient times, with records of trade along the North Silk Road in China as early as 200 B.C.
 These gems were often associated with nobility and worn by European royalty for protection and to signify